 6. Natural History Museum

 The Natural History Museum is fantastic to see and is one of London’s many free attractions.
 It contains over 80 million specimens including fossils, diamonds, meteorites, dinosaur models and so much more.
-As well as this there are regular exhibitions such as the Wildlife Photographer of the Year which is incredible.
+As well as this there are regular exhibitions such as the Wildlife Photographer of the Year which showcases some of the best nature photography and is very inspiring to see.

 7. Piccadilly Circus